 In December 2016, the Company received notification that the Central Bank of Ireland ("CBI") expect standard formula firms to treat employee defined benefit pension schemes as ring-fenced funds for SCR market risk calculation purposes, with no diversification benefits across other ring-fenced funds or other funds of the Company.
-This treatment has been applied in the calculation of both the 2017 and 2016 SCR.
+This treatment has been maintained for the calculation of the 2018 SCR.

-The resultant aggregate SCRs split by Standard Formula risk modules is provided in section F - QRT S.25.01.21.
+The resultant aggregate SCR split by Standard Formula risk modules is provided in section F - QRT S.25.01.21.